genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-new-project/dependencies.md

 This will not succeed.

 ## Changes to the dependencies
-If you make any changes to the dictionary of one of these dependencies, it is important to publish the changes or install them locally in your Maven repository.
-This ensures that the relevant updates are loaded to the application.
+If you make any changes to the dictionary of one of these dependencies, you must make sure the dependent applications have access to any dictionary changes.
+Either:

+- publish the changes and make them available as a new release version

+or

+- run a Maven install to add them them to your local Maven repository